Welcome to Protein Portraits at Oregon State University

 Science before art.
 Or does art come before science?

-In our course, each protein artist’s work will state, “This is what a protein is according to me, the artist”.
-That is aim of our course.
+In our course, each protein artist’s work will claim, “This is what a protein is according to me, the artist”.
+That is the aim of our course.
 Ten weeks.
 They go by quickly.

-These weeks are not solely a mad rush to graph out the latest science, though they might be that for some artists who are technically oriented.
+These weeks are not solely a mad rush to graph out the latest science, though some students with technical orientations might want to do that.
 Nor is it a race to dazzle the world with sensory stimulation that spills from one’s emotions about proteins and related molecules such as poisons and therapeutics, though some artists with deep feelings may be so inspired.
 For most, these ten weeks are an opportunity to feel and think at the same time.
 There are mysteries out there, and like art detectives we do have some facts to help us begin our case studies.

 Squares and Circles.
 Oil, by Wassily Kandinsky 1913.